Archives

 Lisa Ebersole (Screenwriting) wrote, directed and produced her hilarious new web series 37 Problems.

-Megan Rikos (Screenwriting) premiered her feature film Crushed at the Montreal World Film Festival.
+Megan Rikos (Screenwriting) wrote for Deadhouse Dark, and premiered her feature film Crushed at the Montreal World Film Festival.
 The script was written in John Sweet’s screenwriting workshop.

 Jaia Thomas (Producing) launched a management company for influencers called The Presley Group and produced 9 Rides, a feature film made entirely on the iPhone which premiered at South by Southwest.

-Nicole Favale (Producing) is an Associate Producer on the new comedy special Louie Anderson: Big Underwear.
+Nicole Favale (Producing) was an Associate Producer on Cash for Gold, Louie Anderson: Big Underwear, and Solomon Grundy.

 Kristin Catalano (Screenwriting) wrote, directed and produced the award-winning documentary Clarence.
 After being in 15 film festivals, it was picked up by Indican Pictures and is now streaming.